What is the FATCA?

 The Foreign Account Tax Compliance Act contains three main parts.
 The first part demands foreign institutions to make an agreement with the IRS.
 This agreement consists of the foreign institution providing the IRS with information about any American clients and their transactions.
 The second component of FATCA requires American citizens who own foreign accounts to report their assets on tax form 8938.
 If a US citizen got caught understating their income 40% of their wages can be fined.
 The third component of FATCA closes a loophole that many Americans overseas had avoided their US tax liability by using swap-contracts to convert their US dividends to equivalents.
 After FATCA, it became far prom possible.

 Similarly to tax legislation, FATCA has faced severe criticism.
 Despite concrete statistics are not available yet, many speculations based on the cost of implementing the Act is way more than the additional revenue it will bring in.
-Moreover, some believe that forcing foreign institutions and governments to spend time and money gathering information regarding American accounts is bad for international relations.
 It is inconvenient for other countries and also it can be diversified.